INTERVIEW BY MARKO SYRJÄLÄ AND MICKI CURTI

 Is there something you still miss from Sweden?

-Joey Tempest: Well, I go to Sweden quite often because my brother’s there and my parents are there.
+Joey Tempest: Well, I often go to Sweden because my brother’s there and my parents are there.
 I used to say, “After 15 years, you don’t miss home anymore.
 It changes.”
 So now, I miss England instead when I’m away.
 But of course, there’s something about the Scandinavian weather as well, yeah, that crisp twilight thing and light.
 Scandinavia is kind of cool.

 In the late 80s and early 90s, the whole band lived for several years in the Caribbean.
 It must have been a fantastic time and lots of fun?